marcoverl/CVUserGuide/source/GettingStarted.rst

 ..
 WARNING ::

-    If you access the cloud either through UniPD SSO or INFN AAI you already have a password **that you cannot change with this procedure**.
+    This procedure is NOT the one to be used to change the UniPD SSO or INFN AAI password !

-You need to use this procedure only if:
+You need to use the procedure described in the following subsection **only if**:

 -  You access the cloud through username and password and you want to set/change that password;

--  You want to use the cloud resources through the command line (see :ref:`Accessing the Cloud with command line tools<accessingthecloudthroughcli>` ).
+-  You want to use the cloud infrastructure through the command line (see :ref:`Accessing the Cloud with command line tools<accessingthecloudthroughcli>` ).